Library

 To visit the main library

-The main library is available to members of the Society by prior appointment with the honorary secretary.
+The Society’s main library is available to members by prior appointment with the Honorary Secretary.
+To consult the catalogue online visit the British Museum Library.

 Tel +44 (0)20 7323 8500